Employers

 When employment ends

 When an employee leaves, you must pay them for any unused annual holidays that they are entitled to.
-This should be paid at the greater rate of their This is used to help determine how much to pay an employee for annual holidays.
-Ordinary weekly pay includes everything an employee is normally paid weekly.
-Irregular or one-off payments as well as discretionary payments and employer contributions to superannuation schemes are not included in ordinary weekly pay.
-This is 1/52 of an employee’s gross earnings for the 12 months up to the end of the last pay period before they take an annual holiday.
-In some situations, average weekly earnings may be calculated over less than 52 weeks.
+This should be paid at the greater rate of their The amount an employee is normally paid weekly.
+1/52 of an employee’s gross earnings for the 12 months up to the end of the last pay period before they take annual holidays (or however many weeks they’ve worked if it’s under a year).

 If an employee has not yet become entitled to annual holidays or has worked a part-year since their last entitlement anniversary, you must pay them 8% of their total before-tax earnings from the time they started the job, less any amount paid to them for annual holidays taken in advance, or paid on a pay-as-you-go basis.